tianocore/edk2/PrmPkg/Readme.md

 prevent the package from being used as-is should be addressed directly in PrmPkg.

 ## PRM Information UEFI Application

-A UEFI application is provided in this package called "PrmInfo" that allows a user to display and test PRM modules on their system.
+A UEFI application is provided in this package called `PrmInfo` that allows a user to display and test PRM modules on their system.

 [Link to application source code](PrmPkg/Application/PrmInfo).

 This application is intended to be helpful during PRM enabling by allowing the user to:

   1. Confirm that their firmware port of the PRM infrastructure implemented in this package is functioning correctly.
   2. Quickly get information about what PRM modules and handlers that are present on a given system.
   3. Quickly test PRM handlers without booting into a full operating system.